Li Yugang: Early life

 Li was born into a farming family in Jilin province in 1978.
 His parents were too poor to send him to college even though he was accepted by the provincial Art College.
 He worked in various jobs in Changchun after finishing high school.

 Li went to Xi'an to work as a waiter in an entertainment club after he became jobless in Changchun for a full year.
 He was fascinated by the singers whom he came across for the first time in his life.
 Soon, he was allowed to sing a few songs and became a club singer.
 His breakthrough came when one day a female colleague didn't show up and he had to take her place singing in female voice.
 "That's how I started with female roles" recalled Li Yugang.
 His talent to sing both male and female voices impressed the audience.
 The owner of the establishment hired him full-time and he started to have a proper job.
 From 1998 to 2006, he began to be trained professionally and to develop his singing and acting in nan dan (male plays female role in Peking Opera).

 Career

+Early years

 In 2006, Li came to prominence after he came third in the Star Boulevard (星光大道), a nationwide talent competition programme on CCTV.
-His performance in "Farewell My Concubine" (霸王别姬) and "The Drunken Beauty" (贵妃醉酒), both from the famous Peking Opera made him an overnight sensation.
+His performance in "Farewell My Concubine" (霸王别姬) and "The Drunken Beauty" (贵妃醉酒), both from the famous Peking Opera, made him an overnight sensation.
 He became a highly sought-after performer afterwards.

 The following year, Li became an unprecedented success when he gave his first solo performance in Beijing: "Where Flowers are Unbounded" (凡花无界).
-In 2009, he was invited to join the "National Performing and Dancing Company" and became China's First Class Artist (National Treasure).
-In that same year Li Yugang was invited to perform at Sydney Opera House in Australia, the second Chinese artist to have done so, and was awarded Southern Cross Gold Prize for Culture by the Australian Government.
+In April 2008, Li made a special performance in the "2008 United Nations Spring Cultural Festival" at the United Nations Headquarters in New York.
+In 2009, he was invited to join the "China National Opera & Dance Drama Theater" and was awarded "National First-Class Actor"(National Treasure).
+In that same year, Li Yugang was invited to perform at Sydney Opera House in Australia, the second Chinese artist to have done so, and was awarded Southern Cross Gold Prize for Culture by the Australian Government.